fbsql/fbsql/README.md

 <a id="secure_our_backend_with_declare_statement"></a>
 <h1>Expose our database to frontend</h1>
 <p>
-In this chapter we will learn how to secure our backend with DECLARE STATEMENT statement and reference statements by name.
+In this chapter we will learn how to secure our backend with <code>DECLARE STATEMENT</code> command and reference statements by name.
 </p>